FlameHorizon/Lapis/doc/CollectionExt/Some.md

 ### Returns

 `Boolean` <br>
-`true` if any elements in the source sequence pass the test in the specified predicate; otherwise, `false`.
+`True` if any elements in the source sequence pass the test in the specified predicate; otherwise, `False`.

 ### Errors